 Undergraduates are able to return to College without notice from the Saturday preceding the start of the term as defined in the Licence Agreement.
-Students returning earlier than the preceding Saturday without prior agreement may not be accommodated and will be charged the student nightly rate plus a £25 administration fee per night.
+Those who are returning earlier than the preceding Saturday without prior agreement may not be accommodated and will be charged the student nightly rate plus a £25 administration fee per night.